| |

 How to eat Camembert Cheese?

 Camembert can be baked as a whole or used as an ingredient in savory pies and quiches.
 The cheese also works well in a sandwich and a salad.
-Or eat it all own its own with a glass of wine!
+Or eat it all on its own with a glass of wine!

 What is baked Camembert?